 compress_orderbysetting as well.
 Changing this value can improve the

-compression ratio, as well as query performance.
+compression ratio and query performance.

 Compression is most effective when adjacent data is close in magnitude or exhibits some sort of trend.
 Random data, or data that is out of order, compresses poorly.
 This means that it is important that the order of the input data causes it to follow a trend.

-segmentby columns, so the data is sorted
+segmentby columns set, so the data is sorted by

 time column.
 If you look at the